jeff39389327/Pigeon/README.md

 > $$About

-Automating Riichi City Mahjong Game with Python and YOLOv8
+Automating Riichi City Mahjong Game with Full Image Recognition Using Python and YOLO

 ##  Usage